PhilipTKC/philip-thongkhamchanh-blog/content/posts/aurelia-2-todo-list.md

 ## Summary

 - Created our app using the `npx makes` command.
+(Aurelia 2 CLI does not yet exist.)
 - Defined our project structure.
 - Created pages that can be routed to by defining static routes in `my-app.ts`
+- Added TailwindCSS for styling.
 - Created custom components that are registed and can be used globally without using import.
-- Data binded todos to custom component.
+- Data binded todos to a custom component that allows us to interact with each individual item.

 ## Final Notes